FarronF/limerick-council-meetings/meetings/2018/09/24-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd July 2018.md

 on the proposal of Councillor Sheahan (J), seconded by Councillor Collins (M), Standing

-Orders were suspended in order to complete the Agenda.--- 13
+Orders were suspended in order to complete the Agenda.
+---
+13

 6.